Cap-go/capacitor-updater/README.md

 <docgen-config>
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

-CapacitorUpdater can be configured with this options:
+CapacitorUpdater can be configured with these options:

 | Prop                     | Type                 | Description                                                                                                                                                                                     | Default                                        | Since   |
 | ------------------------ | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------- | ------- |